armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to update?

+If you are upgrading **to version 5.20** you need to execute those commands:

+	apt-get update
+	apt-get upgrade
+	apt-get install -f
+	apt-get upgrade
+	apt-get autoremove -y

+Upgrades from 5.20 will go just with:

 	apt-get update
 	apt-get upgrade

 **Update process can take hours in case of using cheap SD card and/or under heavy load.**